locations

 • Set aside a special time or trip with your child to go through one of the recommended resources for joint discussion.

 • Create an environment for open communication for your child to share, talk, and discuss with you.
+If you need some ideas to get you started, use this Open Dialogue card.

 • Listen!
 Allow your child to share thoughts and questions without being judgmental or quick to give a lecture.